Guidelines for Culling Cows

 - Bred cows over 9 years of age: These cows will likely be culled in the near future and are close to the end of their most productive years.
 Within this group, cull the thin cows first.

 - Replacement heifers.
 First, cull yearling heifers that have not been exposed to a bull.
 These animals have very good value as feeder heifers.
 Bred heifers would be next in the culling order.

 - Phenotype: Use this as an opportunity to make your herd more uniform.
 Any cow that does not fit due to breed, size or low productivity should be culled next.

 - Bred cows 3 to 9 years of age: These are your most productive cows.
 If you must cull out of this group, 3-year-olds and those cows that are 8 to 9 years old would go first.

 The decision about which animals to cull can be difficult.
 Each operation will have different goals and, therefore, may need to adjust accordingly.
 Use this list as a guideline for developing a culling order for your herd.
-For more assistance, contact the Noble Foundation or your local county extension agent.
+For more assistance, contact the Noble Research Institute or your local county extension agent.